TheScienceMuseum/web-design-system/fractal/docs/04-typography.md

 ## Typesetting

-[Here, my opinions diverge from North's on what works best as default for screen legibility.
+> [Here, my opinions diverge from North's print usage on what works best as default for screen legibility.
 TBC]

 ## CDN

-[The base styles link to the fonts served from the CDN so you shouldn't need much info.]
+> [The base styles link to the fonts served from the CDN so you shouldn't need much info.]